 The Cheung Chau Bun Festival is a week-long affair celebrated on and around Buddha's Birthday, on the 8th day of the 4th Moon on the Lunar Calendar, around end of April or May in the Western calendar.

-In addition, watch for colorful events during the week leading up to the major celebrations and there is a preliminary Bun Carnival on the weekend preceding the Festival.
-A "practice" Bun Tower is set up for climbing demonstrations as well as to give you a chance to try it out.
+In addition, watch for colorful events during the week leading up to the major celebrations and there is a preliminary Bun Carnival with a "practice" Bun Tower set up for climbing demonstrations as well as to give you a chance to try it out.
+This year the tryout climbing carnivals will be on the Sundays preceding the main Carnival on April 7, 14, and May 5, 2024.
 There are the usual festival stalls, music, games and shows, so a good preview for the main event.

 Where is the Festival and How to Get There?